 The good thing is that trouble with fireworks is just one of the many scenarios that the stadium has anticipated.
 There are procedures in place to handle it effectively.

 Everything is quiet when the call comes in, with city coordinators working calmly at their stations.
 Each agency’s coordinator has their own job to do, while everyone can get the same real-time view of the situation around the city from the giant, wall-mounted screen in the city control room.

 The room begins to buzz with activity when the city dispatcher takes the call and enters a “stadium alert” into the CAD system.
 A few clicks are enough to check the availability of resources and the dispatcher begins building his incident teams by activating the automatic resource proposal suggested by the CAD system.

 Back in the control room, the police controller reviews the footage from the stadium and uses a secure solution to send pictures of the hooligans to the nearest mobile units.
 They move in to pick them up.
-Inside the stadium there’s nowhere to hide for the hooligans, since the police officers have the images and can quickly and easily confirm their identities.
+Inside the stadium, there’s nowhere for the hooligans to hide since the police officers have their images and can quickly and easily confirm their identities.

 The culprits are swiftly arrested and removed.

 What is needed for moving rapidly into position